the-scouts/por/sphinx_source/chapter-5.rst

    * if registration is not renewed at the time of the required annual renewal of registration;
    * if the registration of the County is cancelled.

 b.
-When the registration of a Scout County is cancelled the Scout County ceases to exist and action must be taken as described in Chapter 13 to deal with its property and assets.
+When the registration of a Scout County is cancelled the Scout County ceases to exist and action must be taken as described in :chapter:`13` to deal with its property and assets.

 c.
 The membership of each Member of the County will cease automatically, unless membership of another County is arranged as directed by the Chief Commissioner.